little-fish/gcUnicorn/README.md

 As a bonus, the application interacts with popular Android map application called [Locus Map](http://www.locusmap.eu/).
 You can find shortcuts to gcUnicorn within main _Geocaching functions_ menu and within _Point view_'s share option.
 If you open the application from later option, latitude and longitude will be transferred from Locus directly into the gcUnicorn.

+All the created GPX files are stored within `<externalStorage>/gcUnicorn`.

 ## Modules
 The application contains two modules: